COGS108/Projects/FinalProject_Guidelines.md

 * Assemble a Jupyter notebook that communicates your hypothesis, methods, and results.
 Submit this as your final project.
 * Submit feedback about group and individual group members.
 This is done individually.

-We strongly encourage you to discuss potential project ideas with your TAs and IAs, and/or with Prof. Ellis!
+We strongly encourage you to discuss potential project ideas with your TAs and IAs, and/or with the profesoor.
 This will give us a chance to make sure you’re on the right track even before you submit your draft.

 ### Taboo topics